hylo-lang/hylo/Docs/Compiler/Troubleshooting.md

 > This is why we recommend closing the IDE first.

 > **_NOTE:_**
-> This will most probably update other packages that swift will use.
+> This will most probably update other packages that swift will use (unrelated content in `Package.resolved` is changed).
 > This is expected.